sul-dlss/rialto-airflow/README.md

 uv run ruff format --diff . && uv run ruff check && uv run mypy . && uv run pytest
 ```

+### Troubleshooting

+Getting errors with dependencies when trying to run the tests that look something like this?

+`AttributeError: module 'psycopg2' has no attribute 'paramstyle'`

+Try clearing the virtual env folder and let it rebuild on the next run: `rm -rf .venv`

 ## Deployment

 First you'll need to build a Docker image and publish it DockerHub: